2025 SUMMIT

 CULTURAL EVENTS

-The Cultural programme will bring art to life throughout Verbier, offering a dynamic array of experiences that bridge disciplines and foster artistic engagement.
-Organised in collaboration with the Summit's partners, these events will animate the mountain setting with further art inspiration, site-specific works and participatory projects, ensuring a multi-sensory exploration of the Summit's theme, whereby ‘local meets global’.
+The Cultural programme brought art to life throughout Verbier and offered a dynamic array of experiences that bridged disciplines and fostered artistic engagement.
+Organised in collaboration with the Summit's partners, these events animated the mountain setting with further art inspiration, site-specific works and participatory projects, ensuring a multi-sensory exploration of the Summit's theme, whereby ‘local meets global’.

 EXHIBITION LOCAL BAGN'ART